-No. It is natural to lose up to 100 hairs a day.
+No - shampooing doesn’t make your hair fall out or cause hair loss.
+It is natural to lose up to 100 hairs a day.
 The act of shampooing simply dislodges hairs that have already become detached from the follicle’s base and are ready to come out.

 On a day when you don’t shampoo, many of these strands will remain sitting loosely in the hair follicle, waiting until you wash to come out.
 This means that the more days you leave between shampooing, the more hairs you will see in the drain.
 You would not see the same amount if you were to shampoo every day!
 In fact, frequent hair-washing encourages healthy hair — it stimulates the scalp and creates an optimum environment for healthy hair growth.